Teunboeke/Trash/README.md

 # Contact Me
 do you need help with  anything you could dm me on discord (Teunboeke#3019)

-# do you have an suggestion or anything
+# suggestions & buggs
-else make sure to make an isue or suggestion for that on github!
+if you have any suggestion or any buggs make sure to report it on github